Elements of Mining

 Though the Ucore project at Bokan Mountain is perhaps the closest REE mine to come to fruition in Alaska, USGS has identified large swaths of Alaska with various levels of potential for the ever-increasingly important minerals.

-The ball continues to roll for the Donlin Gold Mine, as it is in the midst of the Environmental Impact Statement (EIS) process, currently being finalized by the US Army Corps of Engineers.
-The world-class gold project is expected to mill 53,500 metric tons per day, producing an average of 1.1 million ounces of gold every year for the first twenty-seven years.
+The ball continues to roll for the Donlin Gold Mine as the US Army Corps of Engineers has completed and published the final Donlin Gold EIS.
+The world-class gold project is expected to mill 53,500 tonnes per day, producing an average of 1.1 million ounces of gold every year for the first twenty-seven years.

 The combined silver production from Greens Creek mine and Red Dog Mine, near Kotzebue, account for more than half of all the silver mined in the United States.
 However, Red Dog Mine (operated by Teck Alaska) is primarily a zinc mine—one of the largest in the world.